18 Identical particles

 We can’t really evaluate this analytically very well, but a numerical evaluation leads to the following results:

-In a real H_2 gas at high temperature, the experimental curve lies somewhere in between these curves, corresponding to a roughly 3:1 mixture of ortho-H_2 to para-H_2; this is exactly the mixture we would predict from the degeneracy of the nuclear spin states.
+In a real H_2 gas at ordinary temperatures, the experimental curve lies somewhere in between these curves, corresponding to a roughly 3:1 mixture of ortho-H_2 to para-H_2; this is exactly the mixture we would predict from the degeneracy of the nuclear spin states.
+(In fact, this persists to fairly low temperatures even though the thermal equilibrium distribution when the temperature is low enough would be purely para-H_2; the spontaneous decay of ortho-H_2 to para-H_2 turns out to be a very slow process, which can be a nuisance if you want to liquify hydrogen and don’t want it to spontaneously boil itself away!)

 A useful shorthand for keeping track of the minus signs when we have a lot of fermions in a system is to use the Slater determinant.
 Given a set of one-particle fermion wavefunctions \ket{\chi}_1(p), ..., \ket{\chi}_N(p), where p labels which particle we apply the wavefunction to, the combined and totally antisymmetrized wavefunction is given by \psi^A(1,2,3,...,N) = \frac{1}{\sqrt{N!}} \left| \begin{array}{ccc} \chi_1(1) & \chi_1(2) & ... \\ \chi_2(1) & \chi_2(2) & ... \\ ... & ... & ... \end{array} \right|.
 The symmetry properties of the determinant match the required symmetry under permutation for a totally antisymmetric wavefunction.
 As an aside, we can use the Slater determinant to write down a bosonic wavefunction quickly too; we just ignore all the minus signs.